GrzegorzKozub/arch/README.md

 1. Brave
   - Setup your profiles
+  - Sign in to your sites
   - Set as default browser
   - Hide bookmarks
   - Hide side panel button
   - Hide bookmarks button
   - Hide Brave News button in address bar
-  - Disable Leo in autocomplete suggestions
   - Only allow suggestions from top sites, history and bookmarks (not Leo)
   - Hide Brave Rewards button
   - Hide VPN button